Genetic Screening and Testing During Pregnancy

 Chorionic villus sampling (CVS)

-CVS is a diagnostic test that is performed during the first trimester, typically between 10+ to 13 weeks of pregnancy.
+CVS is a diagnostic test that is performed during the first trimester, typically between 10 to 13 weeks of pregnancy.
 The main purpose of CVS is usually to determine whether or not a baby has a normal number of chromosomes (46).
 Therefore, CVS is diagnostic for birth defects like Down syndrome, trisomy 18, trisomy 13, and some other chromosome abnormalities.
 CVS can also be used to test for some other genetic conditions that your baby may be at risk for based on family history or carrier screening.
 CVS is generally performed in one of two ways, either by inserting a needle through a mother’s abdomen or through the cervix into a pregnancy’s placenta.
 A small piece of the placenta is then removed and sent to the laboratory for genetic testing.
-Results from a CVS are usually available about 1-2 weeks after the procedure.
+Results from a CVS are usually available about one to two weeks after the procedure.
 This risk of miscarriage after a CVS is approximately 1/250 to 1/300.
 Patients who have CVS performed will need a blood test in the second trimester to evaluate for risk of neural tube defects.

-Amniocentesis is a diagnostic test that is performed during the second trimester, typically between 15 and 18 weeks of pregnancy, but can be performed at anytime during a pregnancy.
+Amniocentesis is a diagnostic test that is performed during the second trimester, typically between 15 and 18 weeks of pregnancy, but can be performed at any time during a pregnancy.
 The main purpose of amniocentesis is usually to determine whether or not a baby has a normal number of chromosomes (46).
 Therefore, amniocentesis is diagnostic for birth defects like Down syndrome, trisomy 18, trisomy 13, and some other chromosome abnormalities.
 Amniocentesis can also be used to test for some other genetic conditions that your baby may be at risk for based on family history or carrier screening.
 It is also normal to use an amniocentesis sample to screen a pregnancy for open neural tube defects (like spina bifida).
 Amniocentesis is done by inserting a needle through a mother’s abdomen into the amniotic fluid that a baby is floating in inside the uterus.
 About three tablespoons of the amniotic fluid is then removed through the needle under ultrasound guidance.
 In that fluid are floating some of a baby’s cells that have naturally fallen off as a baby develops.
 These cells are then used by the laboratory for the genetic testing.
 The risk of miscarriage after an amniocentesis is 1/500 to 1/1000.

 As you may remember from biology class, all of us have thousands of genes in our bodies.
 These genes are made up of DNA and they provide the instructions that our bodies use to grow, develop, and function.
 We all have two copies of every gene.
 For certain genetic disorders to occur, a person with that disorder must have two copies of the same gene that are not working correctly.
 As long as a person has at least one working copy of these types of genes, he or she is healthy and usually has no signs or symptoms of the genetic disorder.
 People who have one working copy of one of these genes and one non-working copy are called “carriers”.
 Carriers usually do not have a family history of the genetic disorder.
 It is thought that we all “carry” at least 8-10 of these non-working genes in our DNA.
 Usually, the fact that we have these non-working genes doesn’t matter.
 However, if we have children with someone who carries a non-working copy of the same gene, these children are at increased risk for having the genetic disorder.